Polly-Contrib/Polly.Contrib.SimmyDemo_WebApi/ReadMe.md

 ## Using other sources to control chaos settings

-The use of `chaossettings.json` here as the source to control fault/chaos injection is just one technique.
+The use of `chaossettings.json` here is just the simplest-possible technique to provide a self-contained demo of varying chaos settings, which can be run locally.
+In a production environment, you are likely not to be wanting to vary appsettings to control chaos.

-+ Any other config source can equally be used to populate an `IOptions<>`;
++ Any other config source can equally be used drive chaos settings;
 + An http endpoint (suitably secured!) could be used to set chaos settings.

 ## Filtering how and what chaos is applied using constructs particular to your app